-- 3. Touch Encrypt tablet.
+- Touch Encrypt phone.

-- 4. Enter your lock screen PIN or password and touch Continue.
+- Enter your lock screen PIN or password and touch Continue.

-- 5. Touch Encrypt tablet again.
+- Touch Encrypt phone again.

 The encryption process starts and displays its progress.
-Encryption can take an hour or more, during which time your tablet may restart several times.
+Encryption can take an hour or more, during which time your phone may restart several times.